Prof. Dr. Adrian Meier

 Curriculum vitae

-Adrian Meier is Assistant Professor for Communication Science at FAU Erlangen- Nürnberg.
-His research focuses on media uses and effects, media psychology, and interpersonal communication.
+Adrian Meier’s research focuses on media uses and effects, media psychology, and interpersonal communication.
 Among other things, he investigates the consequences of digital communication for well-being, health, and self-regulation, especially at the work-home interface (e.g. digital stress, procrastination, digital communication when working from home).
 His methodological focus is on in-situ surveys, digital behavioral data, and AI-supported literature syntheses.
+His research received multiple awards at national and international conferences of the Communication and Media Psychology disciplines (e.g., ICA, DGPuK, DGPs), including two dissertation awards (ICA Communication & Technology, DGPuK).

-Previously, Adrian Meier was Assistant Professor at the University of Amsterdam (Oct.
-2020 – Jan.
-2021) and Research Associate at Johannes Gutenberg University Mainz (2015 – 2020).
-There, he completed his PhD (Aug.
+Previously, Adrian Meier was Assistant Professor at the University of Amsterdam (2020 – 2021) and Research Associate at JGU Mainz (2015 – 2020).
+There, he also completed his PhD (Aug.
 2020, summa cum laude) and MA in Communication Science (2013 – 2015) as well as a BA in Communication and Political Science (2010 – 2013).
-Study and research stays were spent at Göteborgs Universitet (Sweden), the University of Wisconsin-Madison (USA), and the Weizenbaum Institute for the Networked Society (Berlin).
+For his studies and research, he visited Göteborgs Universitet (Sweden), the University of Wisconsin-Madison (USA), and the Weizenbaum Institute for the Networked Society (Berlin).

 For further information please visit the chair’s website.